 While disinformation has been comfortably living in the beautiful and diverse geographies of the Global South for many decades, its grandchild, digital disinformation, is undoubtedly much younger, with not a single white hair yet visible.
-Indeed, digital disinformation is a 21st-century phenomenon, propelled by the emergence of the Internet and the seemingly unavoidable birth of social media with multiple global tentacles, each with its own brain, thus imitating most octopuses.
+Indeed, digital disinformation is a 21st-century phenomenon, propelled by the emergence of the Internet and the seemingly unavoidable rise of social media with multiple global tentacles, each with its own brain, thus mimicking most octopuses.
 Digital here refers to the fact that the production, distribution, exchange, and consumption of disinformation is accomplished via digital tools and means.
 However, that does not imply that digital technologies are to blame for the generation of disinformation .
 At best, new technologies are catalysts facilitating the effusion of disinformation tout court.

 That brings us back to the four disinformation research gaps detailed in the previous post.
 We surely need an analytical framework to help grasp the complexities of disinformation production and diffusion in the Global South.

-The source of the problem stems from using false and harmful as categorical percolators.
+The problem stems from using false and harmful categorical percolators.
 False refers to the nature of the message itself and is thus an informational trait.
 On the other hand, harmful is a function of the actual impact it might have on any given person(s), institution(s), or organization(s), regardless of the agent’s original intention.
 In this light, it is possible to argue that the framework should focus more on impact and less on intent.

 Raul